MOTTRAM OLD HALL AS A HOSPITAL

 Lieut.-Colonel D. H. Wade, commanding officer of the 1/9th Battalion Manchester Regiment, has returned wounded from the Dardanelles, and on Tuesday night was admitted to the Whitworth Street Hospital, Manchester, where he is now under treatment.
 Yesterday (Friday) he was reported to be progressing satisfactorily.
 He was visited on the night of his arrival by his wife, and also by Captain R. Lees, who is in charge of the Depot, Ashton Armoury.
 He was visited on Thursday night by his father-in-law, (Mr. John Neal), who found him to be in the best of spirits.

 [2nd Western General Hospital: Manchester became a major centre for dealing with wounded servicemen during the First World War.
 The main military hospital was the 2nd Western General Hospital.
-The Hospital had been planned by the East Lancashire Territorial Association and was mobilized in August 1914.
+The Hospital had been planned by the East Lancashire Territorial Association and was mobilised in August 1914.
 The staff of the 2nd Western General Hospital mostly comprised of honorary staff of Manchester Royal Infirmary and medical teaching staff of Manchester University.
 Its size was originally defined at 520 beds, but this was later greatly extended.
 The hospital was originally based in Central Higher Grade School, Whitworth Street, and the Day Training College, Princess Street.
 It later had a branch at the School of Domestic Economy on High Street (Hathersage Road).
 The Hospital had over 800 beds and also used additional beds in the civil hospitals.
 By November 1918 there were 5,239 beds and 220,548 patients been treated.
 The Hospital was decommissioned in 1919.]

 Richmond House Hospital